gcoyle83/gcoyle83.github.io/_water_quality/hydroinformatics.markdown

 ## Exemplary case studies in hydroinformatics
 Here I'll try to identify examples of the application of hydroinformatics that I believe are aspirational (if I'm using that word correctly)...

+-  Find an article to discuss here
+-  And add another here